kinvolk/kubernetes-enhancements/keps/sig-node/127-usernamespaces-support/README.md

-As a cluster admin, I want run some pods with privileged capabilities because the applications in the pods require it (e.g. `CAP_SYS_ADMIN` to mount a FUSE filesystem or `CAP_NET_ADMIN` to setup a VPN) but I don't want this extra capability to give any extra privilege on the host.
+As a cluster admin, I want run some pods with privileged capabilities because the applications in the pods require it (e.g. `CAP_SYS_ADMIN` to mount a FUSE filesystem or `CAP_NET_ADMIN` to setup a VPN) but I don't want this extra capability to grant me any extra privilege on the host.

 #### Story 2